vishvAsa/vishvAsa.github.io/content/conversations/YT/ten-vaDa-kalais/2026-05-26_ahobila-AchAryas-tenkalai-lies.md

 > Mahalakshmi is co-eternal with Lord Vishnu.
 Is she equal to Him in divinity and status, or subordinate?
 Are all her actions and roles fully dependent on His will? @beigomaacademymathsclub5873

 Equal in divinity.
 She has taken the subordinate role by **mutual** agreement. viShNu listens to and follows her (particularly regarding forgiving) and vice-versa.

+> If both possess unlimited knowledge, power, sovereignty, and independence, what distinguishes one Supreme Being from two Supreme Beings? - @beigomaacademymathsclub5873

+There is no rule that all these attributes can reside in only one supreme being.
+There can be multiple supreme beings - as long as they are in perfect harmony.

+shAstra-s naturally declare that the _class_ of supreme beings (Ishvara-tattva, brahman) is one in number.
+They don't say that this class has only one member.

+When one says "jIva is subservient to Ishvara", or "Horse is larger than frog", they are talking about classes (jAti), rather than particular individuals (vyakti).

 ### उभयेच्छाप्रयुक्तत्वम्
 > What are the shastra pramanas which explicitly state that shri is subservient to vishnu by choice and by mutual understanding?  - @LakshminarasimhanSrikanth